Learn Acoustic Guitar

 In most cases, the notes of the low E and A strings, as most moveable chord shapes will be rooted to either the 5th or 6th strings.
 If you know the notes found on these two strings, you can quickly identify chords.

-What is standard tuning?
+What is standard tuning on the guitar?

 Standard tuning refers to how a guitar is normally tuned (E, A, D, G, B, and E).
 There are however other ways to tune a guitar known as alternate tunings.
 The most common are open tunings when the individual strings are tuned to a chord.
 For example, when tuning to open A all strings are tuned to either A, C#, or E the notes that make up an A Major chord.